euank/lingopaste/README.md

 A web application for sharing text snippets with built-in LLM-based translation capabilities.

+Note, this project is almost entirely vibe coded.
+A human is reviewing the code.

 ## Features

 - Share text snippets via links